 EXPLAINER: How Congress will count Electoral College votes

-The congressional joint session to count electoral votes is generally a routine, ceremonious affair.
-But President Donald Trump’s repeated, baseless efforts to challenge Democrat Joe Biden’s victory will bring more attention than usual to next Wednesday's joint session of the Senate and the House.
+Wednesday's congressional joint session to count electoral votes has taken on added importance this year as congressional Republicans allied with President Donald Trump are pledging to try and undo Democrat Joe Biden’s victory and subvert the will of the American people.

+The Republicans — a handful of senators and dozens of House members — are citing Trump's repeated, baseless charges of widespread fraud.
+They say they will officially object to the results, forcing votes in the Republican-run Senate and the Democratic-controlled House that will almost certainly fail.

+There was not widespread fraud in the election, as has been confirmed by a range of election officials and by William Barr, who stepped down as attorney general last month.
+Neither Trump nor any of the lawmakers promising to object to the count have presented credible evidence that would change the outcome.

+Nearly all of the legal challenges put forth by Trump and his allies have been dismissed by judges.
+The Supreme Court, which includes three Trump-nominated justices, has also denied requests to hear a pair of cases aimed at invalidating the outcome of the election in key battleground states.

-The congressional count is the final step in reaffirming Biden’s win, after the Electoral College officially elected him on Dec 14.
+The congressional meeting on Jan.
+6 is the final step in reaffirming Biden’s win, after the Electoral College officially elected him in December.
 The meeting is required by the Constitution and includes several distinct steps.

-Republicans who are echoing Trump's baseless claims of fraud have said they will officially object to the results, forcing votes in the Republican-run Senate and the Democratic-controlled House that will almost certainly fail.
-A group of House Republicans had been looking for a senator to sign on because there must be support from at least one member of each chamber to force the votes.
-That support came Wednesday from Missouri Sen. Josh Hawley, a possible contender in the 2024 GOP presidential primary.

-Hawley's challenge comes despite a plea from Senate Majority Leader Mitch McConnell that Republican senators not join the futile House effort.
-McConnell told his caucus on a private call earlier this month that it would be a “terrible vote” for Senate Republicans to have to take.

 A look at the joint session:

 Under federal law, Congress must meet Jan.
 6 to open sealed certificates from each state that contain a record of their electoral votes.
-The votes are brought into the chamber in mahogany boxes.
+The votes are brought into the chamber in special mahogany boxes used for the occasion.

 WHAT DOES THE CONSTITUTION REQUIRE?